 If you face serious drug charges, chances are there are one or more defenses that apply to your case.
-At Oberheiden.
-P.C., our veteran Idaho drug charge defense lawyers have the experience and knowledge you need to create the best possible defense.
+At The Criminal Defense Firm, our veteran Idaho drug charge defense lawyers have the experience and knowledge you need to create the best possible defense.

 Frequently Asked Questions

 No, marijuana in all forms is illegal in Idaho, regardless of whether it is for medical or recreational use.
 In fact, Idaho has some of the strictest penalties in the country for marijuana crimes.
 Even possession of marijuana is a misdemeanor crime, punishable by a year in jail.
 Also, marijuana is the most commonly seized drug in the state, with law enforcement recovering more than 1220 pounds of marijuana each year.
 These cases result in more than 6,000 arrests.
 At The Criminal Defense Firm, our Idaho drug crime lawyers recognize that, while marijuana possession elsewhere in the country might not be all that serious, that’s not the case in Idaho.
 Thus, we take an all-hands-on-deck approach to marijuana offenses, treating them just as seriously as any other Idaho drug crime.